How to Use Tags in Anki to Organise Your Cards

 This helps you not make spelling mistakes when making the same card while also saving you time.

 There are several ways you can approach making your tag structure, but I stick to a basic principle: the more tags you can add to a card, the better.

 There is no downside to adding too many tags.
-You can always delete tags later if you feel.
-However, adding too few cards could mean you don’t have the organisation that you want.
+You can permanently delete tags later if you feel.
+However, adding too few cards could mean you don’t have the organisation you want.

 Start General, Then Be Specific

-Let’s say you are making cards from a questions bank, it’s probably a good idea to have that at the highest tag level.
-Then, you can be more specific with your tag; if it’s cardiology related then have that be the next level down and so on.
+Let’s say you are making cards from a questions bank; it’s probably a good idea to have that at the highest tag level.
+Then, you can be more specific with your tag; if it’s cardiology related, have that be the next level down.

 You may end up with a tag structure like this: